emoncms/emoncms/docs/RaspberryPi/readme.md

 This guide will install the current full version of emoncms onto a Raspberry Pi running the Raspbian Jessie operating system.

 **Highly Recommended: A pre-built Raspberry Pi SD card image (based on Raspbian Jessie lite) is available with Emoncms pre-installed & optimised for low-write.
-[SD card image download & change log repository.](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log)**
+[SD card image download & change log repository](https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log).
+Full image build guide/notes are available [here](https://github.com/openenergymonitor/emonpi/blob/master/docs/SD-card-build.md).**

 An alternative (older) installation guide is [avaliable for Raspbian Wheezy](install_Wheezy.md) - they are different, so ensure that you use the correct guide!